Astronomy

 The comet seemed to be headed towards the long rolls of ‘great comets that weren’t’ this past summer, as it stalled at +10th magnitude.
 Now, the trend seems to have shifted, as the comet is over-performing versus expectations.
 As of writing this, the comet stands at +3rd magnitude and is rapidly brightening.

-We’re already seeing signs of two tails (one dust and one ion) forming in this week’s images of the comet.
+We’re already seeing signs of two tails (a dust fan, and a much fainter ion tail) forming in this week’s images of the comet.
 Forward scattering may help boost the visibility of the comet next week, as all those dust particles reach a maximum illumination angle as seen from our Earthly vantage point in early October.
 The comet’s orbit passes edge-on from our vantage point on October 14th.
 The comet will seem to hang stationary low in the dawn next week, as it loops towards us, and then crosses between the Earth and the Sun.

 Comet T-ATLAS as imaged from Tivoli Farm, Namibia on September 22nd (note the fan of the comet’s second tail off to the left).
 Credit: Gerald Rhemann.